-I thought metal and rocks were it for me.
-Then the same co-worker took me to our local bead shop.
-It was what this white-bread, suburban wife and mother imagined an opium den was like….only with beads.
-Lots of beads.
-It was the first time I had ever really seen artist made lampwork beads.
+Mary thought metal and rocks were “it”, but then the same co-worker took her to their local bead shop.
+It was what that white-bread, suburban wife and mother imagined an opium den was like….only with beads….LOTS of beads.
+It was the first time she had ever really seen artist made lampwork beads.
 “I can do that!” she said.
 Ha!
-O the ugly beads I made!
-And kept making.
+O the ugly beads she made….and kept making.
 Most were only beads your mother and the man who promised to like whatever you made could compliment.